When Should You Use This Tool?

 After entering your data, you will fall into one of the following categories:

-- Underweight (BMI < 18.5): You may not be eating enough or could have an underlying health issue.
+- Underweight (Score < 18.5): You may not be eating enough or could have an underlying health issue.

-- Normal Weight (BMI 18.5 – 24.9): This range is associated with the lowest risk of weight-related diseases.
+- Normal Weight (Score 18.5 – 24.9): This range is associated with the lowest risk of weight-related diseases.

-- Overweight (BMI 25 – 29.9): Indicates excess body weight compared to height.
-This may increase health risks.
+- Overweight (Score 25 – 29.9): Indicates excess body weight compared to height.
+This may mildly increase health risks.

-- Obese (BMI ≥ 30): Strongly linked to metabolic diseases and cardiovascular issues.
+- Obese (Score ≥ 30): Strongly linked to metabolic diseases and cardiovascular issues.

 Health Risks Associated with Being Overweight

-Carrying excess weight, particularly around the waist, can lead to serious long-term health complications.
-If your result indicates "Overweight" or "Obese," you may be at higher risk for:
+Carrying excess weight, particularly around the waistline, can lead to serious long-term health complications.
+If your result indicates a higher tier, you may be at greater risk for:

 - Type 2 Diabetes: Excess fat can make the body resistant to insulin, leading to high blood sugar levels.

-- Cardiovascular Disease: High blood pressure, heart attack, and stroke risks increase significantly with higher BMI.
+- Cardiovascular Disease: High blood pressure, heart attack, and stroke risks increase significantly as body mass rises.

-- Joint Issues: Osteoarthritis is common due to the increased pressure on knees, hips, and lower back.
+- Joint Issues: Osteoarthritis is common due to the increased daily pressure placed on knees, hips, and the lower back.

-- Sleep Apnea: Breathing difficulties during sleep are frequently linked to obesity and excess neck fat.
+- Sleep Apnea: Breathing difficulties during sleep are frequently linked to obesity and excess neck tissue.

 Disclaimer: The results provided by this Overweight Calculator are for informational purposes only and do not constitute medical advice.
-Please consult a healthcare provider for a professional evaluation.
+Please consult a healthcare provider for a professional evaluation before starting any major diet or exercise program.